ve-yui/example-repo/README.md

-# example repo
+# Shelf Track

-this project contains a simple pythin program. the program prints a message to the screen.
+A Python inventory management application.

+## Description

+This project allows users to manage and track items stored on shelves.
+Users can add, update, view, and organize inventory records through a Python program.